microsoft/TypeScript-Handbook/pages/Namespaces and Modules.md

 When imported, the exported symbol is consumed directly and is not qualified by any name.

 Below, we've simplified the Validator implementations to only export a single object from each module using the `export =` syntax.
-This simplifies the consumption code – instead of referring to `zip.ZipCodeValidator`, we can simply refer to `zipValidator`.
+This simplifies the consumption code Â– instead of referring to `zip.ZipCodeValidator`, we can simply refer to `zipValidator`.

 ##### Validation.ts